avafinger/nanopi-r6s/README.md

 # NanoPi R6S

-Debian 11 (11.6) with xfce (X11) for the NanoPi R6S base image for testing hardware functionality and debugging.
+Debian 11 (11.6) with xfce4 (X11) and Ubuntu 22.04 for the NanoPi R6S base image for testing hardware functionality and debugging.

 Table of Contents: